 Mark Pizzato earned a Ph.D. in English from UW-Milwaukee, an MFA (Master of Fine Arts) in Dramatic Writing from the Catholic University of America, and a B.A. in English from the University of Notre Dame.

-He has published six books, including Edges of Loss (1998), Theatres of Human Sacrifice: From Ancient Ritual to Screen Violence (2005), Ghosts of Theatre and Cinema in the Brain (2006), and Inner Theatres of Good and Evil: The Mind's Staging of Gods, Angels and Devils (2011).
+He has published seven books, including Edges of Loss (1998), Theatres of Human Sacrifice: From Ancient Ritual to Screen Violence (2005), Ghosts of Theatre and Cinema in the Brain (2006), Inner Theatres of Good and Evil: The Mind's Staging of Gods, Angels and Devils (2011), and Beast-People Onscreen and in Your Brain: The Evolution of Animal-Humans from Prehistoric Cave Art to Modern Movies (2016).
 He also co-edited Death in American Texts and Performances (2010).
-His new book is Beast-People Onscreen and in Your Brain: The Evolution of Animal-Humans from Prehistoric Cave Art to Modern Movies (2016).
+His new book is Mapping Global Theatre Histories (2019).

 He teaches theatre history, dramaturgy, performance theory, playwriting, screenwriting, and various topics in film.
 Short films, produced from his screenplays, have won New York Film Festival and Minnesota Community Television awards.